-There is this endless debate about why and how iOS devices such as iPhone are smoother and relatively faster than their android counterparts.
-While OS optimization is a major factor, we can’t discount the role of adware, malware, and bloatware that plague most android phones.
-The good news is that you can actually prevent your android from downloading junk apps if you turn off these two settings on your phone.
+There is this endless debate about why and how iOS devices such as iPhones are smoother and relatively faster than their Android counterparts.
+While OS optimization is a major factor, we can’t discount the role of adware, malware, and bloatware that plague most Android phones.
+The good news is that you can actually prevent your Android from downloading junk apps if you turn off these two settings on your phone.

 I believe that many people’s mobile phones have encountered such a situation, that is, the mobile phone will install some unknown software for no reason.